Terms

 No SLA

-Testnet uptime is best-effort.
+Uptime is best-effort.
 The operator may pause the service to redeploy contracts, rotate keys, or upgrade the runtime.
 Receipts already anchored stay readable on chain regardless of operator state.

 Wallet responsibility